 We discovered the edge of the grotto which matches with the 1752 garden plan.
 We also found evidence of a series of digging events related to the creation of the hole for the grotto, gravel extraction, infilling to reduce the size of the grotto, an interval of a series of linear planting beds, and a large infilling which probably represents the decommissioning of the grotto.
 We also found cuts relating to a network of sunken paths leading to the grotto, one of which corresponded very closly to the position of such a path on the 1752 map.
 What the excavations have revealed is a new chapter in understanding the history of the grotto.

 We have interpreted a shallow feature with a possible lozenge shape as the bowling alley.
 The linear feature is aligned east to west, exactly as it appears on the 1752 garden plan.
 The linear feature is also exactly 18 feet wide indicating that someone has taken the time to measure this exact width.
 It also appears to have been patched up over time due to wear and tear.

 At the last minute, we got permission to place a trench behind the ice house to investigate the existence of a seat.
 This was no small seat, but quite a hefty structure which appears on the 1752 plan in a roofed alcove, designed in the same style as the house itself and facing an avenue to the river.

-What finds did we find?
+What other finds did we make?